heroalone/Garfield/README.md

 --rmLD2peak|-rm <float>
 ```

-- Variants that show LD r2 above this level with that of the provided variant list (--INDpeak) are excluded \[Default: 0.3\]
+- Variants that show LD r2 above this level with that of the provided variant list are excluded \[Default: 0.3\]

 ```bash
 --LDprune_rsq|-prune <float>
 ```

-- Variant pruning is applied based on the given LD r2 threshold here (and the "--indep-pairwise 10 3 <float>" in plink with be applied); set to 1 to cancel this additional pruning process \[Default: 0.9\]
+- Variant pruning is applied based on the given LD r2 threshold here (and the "--indep-pairwise 10 3 \<float\>" in plink with be applied); set to 1 to cancel this pruning process \[Default: 0.9\]

-For detailed documentation locally, you can run:
+#### For detailed documentation locally, you can type:

 ```bash
 Garfield --help|-h